wpcodefactory/file-renaming-on-upload/readme.txt

 3. Setup how the rules will work on your filename

 == Changelog ==

+= 2.2.8 - 2018/04/20 =
+* Check if permalink option is enabled on add_attachment function

 = 2.2.7 - 2018/03/30 =
 * Make it compatible with Nextgen gallery plugin